UAC TurboTrain: Canadian service

 In May 1966, Canadian National Railways ordered five seven-car TurboTrains for the Montreal-Toronto service.
 They planned to operate the trains in tandem, connecting two trains together into a larger fourteen-car arrangement with a total capacity of 644 passengers.
 The Canadian trains were built by Montreal Locomotive Works, with their ST6 engines supplied by UAC's Canadian division (now Pratt & Whitney Canada) in Longueuil, Quebec.
 The Canadian Turbotrains were originally planned to have been in service by the summer of 1967, but technical difficulties with the trainsets delayed passenger service entry until December 12, 1969; the primary failures concerned the auxiliary equipment and caused the power on the trains to go out.

 CN and their ad agency wanted to promote the new service as an entirely new form of transit, so they dropped the "train" from the name.
 In CN's marketing literature the train was referred to simply as the "Turbo", although it retained the full TurboTrain name in CN's own documentation and communication with UAC.
 A goal of CN's marketing campaign was to get the train into service for Expo 67, and the Turbo was rushed through its trials.
 It was late for Expo, a disappointment to all involved, but the hectic pace did not let up and it was cleared for service after only one year of testing – most trains go through six to seven years of testing before entering service.

-The Turbo's first demonstration run in December 1968, included a large press contingent.
+The Turbo's first demonstration run, in December 1968, carried a large press contingent.
 An hour into its debut run, the Turbo collided with a truck at a highway crossing near Kingston.
 Despite the concerns that lightweight trains like the Turbo would be dangerous in collisions, the train remained upright and largely undamaged.
 Large beams just behind the nose, designed for this purpose, absorbed the impact of the collision and limited the damage to the fiberglass clamshell doors and underlying metal.
 The train was returned from repairs within a week.
-No one was killed, though this event has been cited as a main deterrent to Canada's efforts to develop modern passenger rail.
+No injuries occurred, although the incident has sometimes been cited as a setback for Canada's efforts to modernize passenger rail.

 Initial commercial service started soon after.
 On its first westbound run the Turbo attained 104 mph 10 minutes outside of Dorval.
 During speed runs on April 22, 1976, it achieved 140.55 mph near Gananoque, the Canadian record to this day.
-However, in regular passenger service the Turbotrains were limited to 95 mph (153 km/hr) in Canada because of the Canadian route's numerous grade-crossings, estimated at 240 public highway grade-crossings and 700 agricultural or private crossings between Montreal and Toronto.
+However, in regular passenger service the Turbotrains were limited to 95 mph (153 km/h) in Canada because of the Canadian route's numerous grade-crossings, estimated at 240 public highway grade-crossings and 700 agricultural or private crossings between Montreal and Toronto.